CANTUS-Project/api/source/http_headers.rst

 Accept
 ^^^^^^

-`RFC 7231 S. 5.3.2 <http://tools.ietf.org/html/rfc7231#section-5.3.2>`_.
-At this point, Cantus
-servers are only required to serve resources in JSON format.
-Refer to the `Content-Type`_ section for more information.
+Although Cantus servers are only required to supply response bodies in ``application/json`` format, for completeness all Cantus user agents MUST provide a :http:header:`Accept` header with that value.

-While, in accordance with RFC 7231, user agents are not required to include a :http:header:`Accept` header, the API may provide additional response formats in the future (in particular ``application/xml`` and ``text/xml``) and may even change the default format, so user agents are strongly recommend to specify :http:header:`Accept` to ensure forward compatibility.
+While, in accordance with RFC 7231, user agents are not required to include this header, the API may provide additional response formats in the future (in particular ``application/xml`` and ``text/xml``) and may even change the default format, so user agents are strongly recommend to specify :http:header:`Accept` to ensure forward compatibility.

 Accept-Charset
 ^^^^^^^^^^^^^^

-`RFC 7231 S. 5.3.3 <http://tools.ietf.org/html/rfc7231#section-5.3.3>`_.
-Cantus clients should
-always use Unicode and UTF-8 whenever possible, so the recommended value for this header is ``utf-8``.
+Cantus user agents MUST use UTF-8; for completeness this must be indicated in the :http:header:`Accept-Charset` header as ``utf-8``.

 Accept-Encoding
 ^^^^^^^^^^^^^^^

-`RFC 7231 S. 5.3.4 <http://tools.ietf.org/html/rfc7231#section-5.3.4>`_.
-Cantus clients and servers
-should always use data compression whenever possible, so the recommended value for this header is ``gzip``.
+Cantus user agents and servers MAY use data compression whenever possible, so the recommended value for the :http:header:`Accept-Encoding` header is ``gzip``.

-TODO: find out if that's possible without too much complication

 .. _`cantus header allow`:

 Allow
 ^^^^^

-`RFC 7231 S. 7.4.1 <http://tools.ietf.org/html/rfc7231#section-7.4.1>`_.
-When a client invokes the ``OPTIONS`` method on a resource, the "Allow" header in the response will indicate which other methods may be invoked on that resource.
+When a client invokes the :http:method:`OPTIONS` method on a resource, the :http:header:`Allow` header in the response indicates which other methods may be invoked on that resource.

 Example: